 43 — Process Gas and Liquid Handling, Purification, and Storage Equipment

 48 — Electrical Power Generation

 Are you a building product manufacturer?
-Check out our blog post on the CSI specification for building product manufacturers.
+Check out our blog post on the specification for building product manufacturers.